Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

 \subsection{Example}

-Suppose we are given the MA in Fig.~\ref{fig:v1} (there already transformed to a PA P) where $p,q\in (0,1)$ (ignore for the moment the two initial states).
-This automaton can be seen as a condensed form of two different automata (starting with $s_1$ and $t_1$), where states $A$ and $B$ have been identified (to keep things short -- if there were two copies of A and B: one for the left and one for the right automaton, they would be grouped during the progress of the algorithm).
+Suppose we are given the MA in Fig.~\ref{fig:v1} (there already transformed to a PA P) where $p,q\in (0,1)$.
+This automaton can be seen as a condensed form of two separate automata (starting with $s_1$ and $t_1$, thus these are indicated as initial states), where states $A$ and $B$ have been identified (to keep things short -- if there were two copies of A and B: one for the left and one for the right automaton, they would be grouped in the course of the algorithm).
 We want to show that $s_1\approx_\De t_1$.

 We assume that $p=q=\frac{1}{2}$, as the pictures are easier to draw in that case, but we would like to stress that the same arguments work for all other choices (as long as $p$ and $q$ are not equal to $0$ or $1$).